SnegaRagu/Power-Pulse-Household-Energy-Usage-Forecast-Using-Pandas-Numpy-Machine-Learning/README.md

 **Project Workflow**

-Data Understanding and Exploration:
+1. Data Understanding and Exploration:

-Load and explore the dataset for structure and quality.
+  * Load and explore the dataset for structure and quality.
-Perform exploratory data analysis (EDA) to identify patterns, correlations, and outliers.
+  * Perform exploratory data analysis (EDA) to identify patterns, correlations, and outliers.

-Data Preprocessing:
+2. Data Preprocessing:

-Handle missing values and inconsistencies.
+  * Handle missing values and inconsistencies.
-Parse date and time into separate features.
+  * Parse date and time into separate features.
-Normalize and scale the data for better performance.
+  * Normalize and scale the data for better performance.

-Feature Engineering:
+3. Feature Engineering:

-Extract relevant features like daily averages, peak hours, and rolling averages.
+  * Extract relevant features like daily averages, peak hours, and rolling averages.
-Integrate external data, such as weather conditions, if available.
+  * Integrate external data, such as weather conditions, if available.

-Model Development:
+4. Model Development:

-Train regression models: Linear Regression, Random Forest, Gradient Boosting, and Neural Networks.
+  * Train regression models: Linear Regression, Random Forest, Gradient Boosting, and Neural Networks.
-Perform hyperparameter tuning to optimize performance.
+  * Perform hyperparameter tuning to optimize performance.

-Evaluation and Insights:
+5. Evaluation and Insights:

-Evaluate models using RMSE, MAE, and R-squared metrics.
+  * Evaluate models using RMSE, MAE, and R-squared metrics.
-Visualize energy trends and feature importance.
+  * Visualize energy trends and feature importance.

 -------------------------------------------------------------------------------

+**Results**

+Built an regression model predicting accurate global power consumption.
+Identified and visulaized factors influencing energy usage and model performance.